ludwig-ai/ludwig-docs/docs/configuration/hyperparameter_optimization.md

 # Defining hyperparameter search spaces

-In the `parameters` section, `.` is used to reference an parameter nested inside a section of the configuration.
+In the `parameters` section, hyperparameters are dot( `.`) separate names.
+The parts of the hyperparameter names separated by `.` are references to nested sections in the Ludwig configuration.
-For instance, to reference the `learning_rate`, one would have to use the name `trainer.learning_rate`.
+For instance, to reference the `learning_rate`, in the `trainer` section one would use the name `trainer.learning_rate`.
 If the parameter to reference is inside an input or output feature, the name of that feature will be be used as starting point.
 For instance, for referencing the `cell_type` of the `text` feature, use the name `text.cell_type`.

-## Number ranges
+## Numeric Hyperparameters

 - `space`: Use [Ray Tune's Search Space](https://docs.ray.io/en/latest/tune/api_docs/search_space.html) types, e.g., `uniform`, `quniform`, `loguniform`, `choice`, etc.  Refer the cited page for details.

-For numeric `spaces`, these define the space
+For numeric `spaces`, these define the range where the value is generated

 - `lower`: the minimum value the parameter can have
 - `upper`: the maximum value the parameter can have
 - `q`: quantization number, used in `spaces` such as `quniform`, `qloguniform`, `qrandn`, `qrandint`, `qlograndint`
 - `base`: defines the base of the log for `loguniform`, `qloguniform`, `lograndint` and `qlograndint`

-Float example:
+**Float example**: Uniform floating point random values (in log space) between 0.001 and 0.1
 ```yaml
 trainer.learning_rate:
   space: loguniform